At TODAY we take care to recommend items we hope you’ll enjoy! Just so you know, TODAY may get a small share of the revenue.

 Face it: Flip-flops rock.
-They keep your feet cool, they’re easy to throw on, and they come in a zillion colors and styles that just about anyone can love.
-They’re casual and chic all at once.
+They keep your feet cool, they’re easy to throw on and they come in a zillion colors and styles just about anyone can love.
+They’re casual.
 They’re fun.
 They’re friendly.

 They’re also pretty terrible for your feet.

-All this matters because we're in flip flop season.
-So, let the numbers speak for themselves: of all the emergency room visits due to shoe-related injuries, 27,000 were associated with flip flops in 2016, according to the Consumer Product Safety Commission on Emergency Room visits.
+All this matters, because we're coming up on in flip-flop season.
+So let the numbers speak for themselves: Of all the emergency room visits due to shoe-related injuries, 27,000 were associated with flip-flops in 2016, according to the Consumer Product Safety Commission on emergency room visits.

 "Wearing flip-flops is better than going barefoot because they do provide some protection for the bottoms of your feet, but that's about it," said Dr. Christina S. Long, a podiatrist and foot and ankle surgeon at Wake Forest Baptist Medical Center, in a recent interview.

 "Flip-flops don't offer any arch or heel support, and you have to grip them with your toes to keep them on.
 Wearing them for too long or for the wrong activity can cause a lot of different problems."

 Podiatrists blame flip-flops for blisters, bacteria, viral infections, bad posture, shooting pains, bunion exacerbation (and formation!), hammertoe issues, athlete’s foot and lack of arch support.